jmogl/VerletBallPhysicsDemo/README.md

 # Verlet Ball Physics Demo

 Javascript Ball Physics 2D Simulation using Verlet Integration.
 Goal is to learn Javascript along with physics collision simulaton.
 Next major version will use Three.js 3D library.
 This app is a work in progress and not intended to be a robust application for every Web browser.
-Tested on iPhone & iPad (Chrome and Safari), Android Nexus 6P, Windows 10, Mac OSX (Chrome & Safari).
+Tested on iPhone & iPad (Chrome and Safari), Android Nexus 6P, Windows 10, Mac OSX.

 By Jeff Miller.
 Released under MIT License.
 Last Update: 9/1/17